datacarvel/lamespring/README.md

 ![Quebec City](https://github.com/datacarvel/lamespring/blob/main/QC.png "Quebec City")

 To see the code, start with scriptMTL-main.R, which contains all the code from start to finish.
-The two other scripts simply are slightly edited versions for the two other city.
+The two other scripts are slightly edited versions for the two other cities.

 ## Notes on methodology and visualization :